galantelab/reboot/docs/README.md

 <br>

-## Generation of gene/transcript signatures
+## Generation of gene or transcript signatures

    Reboot produces a genetic signature (significance coefficients) correlated with patient survival based on a multivariate Cox regression of genes or transcripts.
 This module uses a lasso algorithm combined with a bootstrap approach for dealing with possible dimension vulnerability (especially if attributes/instances ratio is high).